 - Write the covering letter directly in the email.
 You could include your contact details as a signature at the end and attach your CV.

-Tip: Never skip out on the opportunity to send a cover letter with your CV, it will always boost your application.
+Tip: Never skip the opportunity to send a cover letter with your CV, it’ll always be a way to boost your application.

 1. Cover letter opening

 The easy part!
-Simply, tell them which role you are applying for (if the job has a reference number then include it), where you saw it and why you are applying.
+Simply tell them which role you are applying for (if the job has a reference number then include it), where you saw it and why you are applying.
 Make sure to introduce yourself in this part too so that they know who sent the letter.

 It’s always better to address your cover letter to a person, not the company.
-It’s super important to make sure you get their name and title correct (Mr, Miss, Mrs, Ms, or Dr?), some people may feel very strongly about how they are addressed.
-If you can’t get a name then remember that ‘Dear Sir/ Madam’ letters finish; ‘Yours faithfully’, and named letters finish with; ‘Yours sincerely’.
+That’s why it’s super important to make sure you get their name and title correct (Mr, Miss, Mrs, Ms, or Dr?), some people may feel very strongly about how they are addressed.
+If you can’t get a name, then remember that ‘Dear Sir/ Madam’ letters finish with; ‘Yours faithfully’, and named letters with; ‘Yours sincerely’.

-Tip: You need to articulate the reasons for applying.
-Avoid saying that you cannot convey how excited you are about this opportunity, it just makes recruiters think that you can’t think of any good reasons and possibly that you’re lazy.
+Tip: Make sure to articulate your reasons for applying.
+Avoid saying that you cannot convey how excited you are about this opportunity, it will makes recruiters think that you can’t think of any good reasons and possibly that you’re lazy.

 2. Answer the question: “Why you?”